-- A. Complaints may be filed by parents, students, child advocates, surrogate parents, other individuals or organizations. - B. Complaints may be filed in writing, by telephone call, by email, or in person. - C. The complaint must include: - 1. a statement that a public agency has violated a requirement of Part B of the Act or of this Part, regardless of whether the violation resulted in a loss of FAPE; and - 2. the facts on which the statement is based. - D. The complaint must allege a violation that occurred not more than two years prior to the date that the complaint is received in accordance with §501 of this Part unless a longer period is reasonable because the violation is continuing. - E. Complainants lacking federally required information will be contacted by LDOE dispute resolution staff to explain deficiencies with recommendations for appropriate action to be taken.
+- A. Complaints may be filed by parents, students, child advocates, surrogate parents, other individuals or organizations. - B. Complaints may be filed in writing, by telephone call, by email, or in person. - C. The complaint must include: - 1. a statement that a public agency has violated a requirement of Part B of the Act or of this Part; and - 2. the facts on which the statement is based. - D. The complaint must allege a violation that occurred not more than one year prior to the date that the complaint is received in accordance with §300.660(a) unless a longer period is reasonable because the violation is continuing, or the complainant is requesting compensatory services for a violation that occurred not more than three years prior to the date the complaint is received under §300.660(a). - E. Complainants lacking federally required information will be contacted by LDOE dispute resolution staff to explain deficiencies with recommendations for appropriate action to be taken.

-HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 29:1082 (July 2003), LR 50:489 (April 2024), LR 51:60 (January 2025).
+HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 29:1082 (July 2003), LR 50:489 (April 2024).